hazim/OCproject3/README.md

 ## Acknowledgement

-- Varshini for fixing an issue I ran into with displaying my cards in the right size in Firefox.
+- Varshini for fixing an issue I ran into with displaying my cards in the correct size in Firefox.

 ## Badges